emorydunn/CaptureOneScripts/README.md

 When `applyToAllVariants` it's important to make sure all selected variants actually cropped to the desired ratio.

+### Flip Crop

+This script flips the orientation of the crop of selected variants.

 ## The Background Scripts